bzminer/bzminer/README.md

-./bzminer --devices 07:00,09:00 -a xelis -p ... -w ...  # the same two, by address ./bzminer --devices !1         -a xelis -p ... -w ...   # every GPU EXCEPT device 1 ./bzminer --devices !09:00     -a xelis -p ... -w ...   # every GPU except that card
+./bzminer --devices 07:00,09:00 -a xelis -p ... -w ...  # the same two, by address ./bzminer --devices !1         -a xelis -p ... -w ...   # every GPU EXCEPT device 1 ./bzminer --devices !09:00     -a xelis -p ... -w ...   # every GPU except that card ./bzminer --devices nvidia     -a xelis -p ... -w ...   # only the NVIDIA cards ./bzminer --devices !amd       -a xelis -p ... -w ...   # every GPU except the AMD ones ./bzminer --devices none       -a xelis -p ... -w ...   # no GPU at all (a proxy-only box)
 ```

 A bare list is an **allowlist** — only those cards mine.
 Entries prefixed `!` are